VietDucNg/Metashape-photogrammetry/README.md

 ## Getting started
 > [!TIP]
 > Below are step-by-step guildance in Metashape GUI and Python scripts for those steps.
-The code for all-in-one workflow can be found [here](/codes/photogramm_from_mesh_Vietpara.py)
+For fully automate workflow, use the GUI for step 1 to step 7 (add GCPs), the next steps can use the code for all-in-one workflow [here](/codes/photogramm_from_mesh_Vietpara.py)

 ### 1. Add photos
 It is helpful to include the subfolder name in the photo file name in Metashape (to differentiate photos from which flight).
 Below is the [code](/codes/01_rename_photo.py) for Python console to rename all photos to reflect the subfolder they are in.